Reporting and Writing Basics

 While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
 Most news stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
 Desks are encouraged to cut overwritten copy.
 If a story cannot be cut easily because it is poorly structured, it may be sent back for a rewrite.
 This will delay publication.

-The final wrap up on a breaking top news story that is likely to appear on a top news webpage or media wire news schedule, or significant exclusives, or especially well argued analyses, or features may run to 800 - 1300 words or 80 to 130 lines, but you should check with your editor, bureau chief or regional desk.
+The final wrap up on a breaking top news story that is likely to appear on a top news webpage or media wire news schedule, or significant exclusives, or especially well argued analyses tagged INSIGHTS, or features may run to 800 words or 80 about lines in Lynx Editor, but you should check with your editor, bureau chief or regional desk.

-Longer form pieces carrying the headline tags INSIGHT or SPECIAL REPORT may run to magazine length of 1500 - 3000 words.
+Longer form pieces carrying the headline tag SPECIAL REPORT may run to magazine length of up to about 2,000 words.

 Make the headline strong

 Headlines should be sharp and informative.
 Use short words and an active verb and avoid unfamiliar abbreviations.
 It is better to convey one idea crisply and clearly than to cram in two ideas awkwardly.
 Often a geographic locator is also necessary.
 The headline field in Lynx Editor turns red after 64 characters, including headline tags such as “UPDATE 1” and so forth.
 This is a warning that your headline may be getting too long.